Skip to Content

 Specialized Tongues for Different Food Sources

-Insects Barbed tip Spears prey in tunnels
+Insects Barbed tip Spears meals in tight spaces

-Wood-boring larvae Extended reach Probes deep cavities
+Wood-boring larvae Extra-long reach Probes deep, hidden cavities

 Pecking Techniques and Strategies